+- 2.1 Jurisdictions should ensure that lenders appropriately assess borrowers' ability to service and fully repay their loans without causing them undue hardship.

+This could include appropriate substantiation of: - income and assets, including their sources; - past ability to save, as evidenced by a down payment sourced from the borrower's own resources and other savings; - other servicing obligations, such as the level of other debt (secured and unsecured), interest rate, outstanding principal, evidence of delinquency; - current and anticipated living expenses, such as household composition, utility payments, health expenditures, alimony or maintenance payments; or - recourse to repayment capacity from other sources, including guarantees, income insurance, or government or social support payments.
-- 2.1 Jurisdictions should ensure that lenders, while taking into account data protection rules in their jurisdiction, appropriately assess borrowers' ability to service and fully repay their loans without causing the borrower undue hardship and over-indebtedness. - Jurisdictions should ensure that lenders (i) establish appropriate processes to assess the borrower's ability to repay the loan; (ii) review these processes at regular intervals; and (iii) maintain up-to-date records of those processes. - Jurisdictions should ensure that lenders take into account all relevant factors that could influence the prospect for the loan to be repaid according to its terms and conditions over its lifetime.
-This should include an appropriate consideration of other servicing obligations, such as the level of other debt (secured and unsecured), the interest rate and outstanding principal on such debt, and evidence of delinquency.
-Lenders should also include an assessment of whether the loan can be expected to be repaid, including principal, interest, taxes and insurance, within the specified loan amortisation period from the borrowers' own resources (income and assets) without inducing undue hardship and over-indebtedness. - Temporarily high incomes should be suitably discounted.
-If the loan term extends past normal retirement age, lenders should take appropriate

-- account of the adequacy of the borrower's likely income and repayment capacity in retirement. - The assessment of the borrower's ability to repay should neither be based on the assumption that the property will appreciate in value (unless the purpose of the loan is to construct or renovate the immovable residential property) nor on an expected significant increase of the borrower's repayment capacity.
+Lenders should include within this assessment that the loan can be expected to be repaid, including principal, interest, taxes and insurance, within the specified loan amortisation period from the borrowers' own resources.
+Temporarily high incomes should be suitably discounted.
+If the loan term extends past normal retirement age, lenders should take into account the adequacy of the borrower's likely income and repayment capacity in retirement.
+The assessment should not be based on the assumption that the property will appreciate in value.

-2.2 Jurisdictions should ensure that lenders make reasonable allowances for committed and other non-discretionary expenditures in the assessment of repayment capacity.

-- This could include establishing the borrowers' actual obligations, including appropriate substantiation and consideration of normal living expenses. - Lenders should also include risk limits in their internal loan policies, such as specifying minimum levels of residual net income after meeting obligations or fixed ratios of repayment to some measure of gross or net income (e.g. debt-to-income ratio, loan-to-income ratio). - 2.3 Jurisdictions should ensure lenders make prudent allowances for future negative outcomes.
-Lenders should include an increase in benchmark interest rates in the case of variable rate mortgages or an unfavourable change (for a borrower) in the exchange rate in the case of mortgages granted in foreign currencies.
-As such, repayment capacity calculations should take into account the highest payment currently scheduled to apply during the term of the loan rather than solely utilising the first few payments at the prevailing interest rate or foreign exchange rate.
-Lenders also should consider the increase in future payments due to negative amortisation, balloon payment, or deferred payments of principal or interest. - Jurisdictions should ensure that lenders provide borrowers with sufficient information to clearly understand the main elements which are taken into account in order to determine a borrower's repayment capacity, the main characteristics of the loan including the costs, and risks associated with the loan in order to enable borrowers to assess whether the loan is appropriate to their needs and financial circumstances.
-It is important that customer information be clear, concise, reliable, comparable, easily accessible, timely, and comprehensive (i.e. the information should also take into account the effect of variation in interest rates and the combined effect of the loan and any other product linked to it).
-This information should be provided to borrowers without charge and effectively present the total cost of the mortgage during its lifetime, taking into account the loan terms.
+- 2.2 Jurisdictions should ensure that lenders make reasonable allowances for normal living expenses and other recurring repayment obligations in the assessment of repayment capacity.
+This could include, for example, establishing the borrowers' actual obligations, modelling normal living expenses for households of similar composition and income, and specifying fixed ratios of repayment to some measure of gross or net income (e.g. debt-to-income ratio, loan-to-income ratio).
+In such cases, lenders should include these economic limits in their internal risk policies. - 2.3 Jurisdictions should ensure lenders make prudent allowances for future negative outcomes.
+Any decrease in economic activities can reduce the salary or wages of borrowers, and lenders should consider this when evaluating the borrower's debt servicing capacity, for example by assessing current savings and past ability to save (see section 2.1).
+Where a borrower has other pre-existing (variable) debts, consideration should be given to the highest expected payment on those other debts where this can be ascertained.
+Further, the increase in benchmark interest rates in the case of variable rate mortgages can significantly increase the monthly mortgage payment.
+As such, repayment capacity calculations should take into account the highest payment currently scheduled to apply during the term of the loan rather than solely utilising the first few payments at the prevailing interest rate, considering as well the increase in future payments due to negative amortisation, balloon payment, or deferred payments of principal or interest.

+Jurisdictions should ensure that lenders provide borrowers with sufficient information to clearly understand the basis for calculation of repayment ability, loan terms, costs, penalties, and risks prior to making a product choice.
+It is important that customer information be clear, concise, reliable, comparable, easily accessible, timely, and comprehensive (i.e. the information should also take into account the effect of variation in interest rates and the joint effect of the loan and any other product linked to it).

-3. Appropriate loan-to-value (LTV) ratios
+3. Appropriate loan-to-value ratios